Chronic constipation is also known as faecal impaction. It happens if you are regularly constipated for long periods of time.

 - back pain due to the mass of poo pressing on the nerves in your lower back (the sacral nerves)

 - a swollen tummy (abdomen)

 - high or low blood pressure

 - explosive diarrhoea or diarrhoea that you have no control over

 Doctors usually treat impaction by moistening and softening the poo with an enema or suppositories.
 It is very important that you use enemas carefully and only as prescribed by your doctor or nurse.
 Too many enemas can damage the bowel.

-If the enema does not move the poo, a trained nurse or doctor may need to physically remove it from your back passage.
+If the enema doesn't move the poo, a trained nurse or doctor might need to physically remove it from your back passage.
 Understandably, you may find this procedure uncomfortable and embarrassing.
-But it is very important that the poo is removed.
+But it is very important to clear the bowel.